Le evolusione ma talosaga o le afifiina o ata tifaga: O se mea e sili ona fiafia i ai i aso nei afifiina

 The versatility of Packing Film Rolls spans diverse sectors:

-- Mea'ai & Beverage:
+- Mea'ai & Meainu:

-- Thermal shrink films secure irregularly shaped items (e.g., wine bottles) into compact units, reducing shipping costs by 50% vs. traditional cartons.
+- Thermal shrink films secure irregularly shaped items (E.g., wine bottles) into compact units, reducing shipping costs by 50% vs. traditional cartons.

-- Pharmaceuticals:
+- Faisalao:

 - Child-resistant blister packs use multilayer BOPET films with puncture resistance exceeding 10 N/mm².